AgoraIO/agora_doc_source/markdown/en/Video/start_call_web_ng.md

     };
    ```

-3. Run the following command in the project directory to install dependencies:
+3. To install dependencies, run the following command in the project director:

    ```shell
    $ npm install
    ```

-4. Run the following command to build and run the project using webpack:
+4. To build and run the project using webpack, run the following command:

    ```shell
    # Use webpack to package the project